 The flow temperature can be controlled, for example, by activating and deactivating a boiler.
-The controller switches on the boiler when the flow temperature falls below the set point by $T = 0.5 \times hysteresis$.
-When the set point is exceeded by $T = 0.5 \times hysteresis$, the boiler is switched off again.
+The controller switches on the boiler when the flow temperature falls below the set point by $T = 0.5 \times hysteresis$ .
+When the set point is exceeded by $T = 0.5 \times hysteresis$ , the boiler is switched off again.
 The greater the value you choose for Hysteresis, the lower will be the activation/deactivation frequency.
-By setting the Minumum ON time, an activated boiler remains switched on during this period regardless of the flow temperature fluctuations.
+By setting the Minimum ON time, an activated boiler remains switched on during this period regardless of the flow temperature fluctuations.
 Similarly, a deactivated boiler will remain switched off regardless of the flow temperature fluctuations if the Min.
 OFF time has been specified.

 Functions WE Configuration

 Control type 1 CO1, 2, 4 -> F12 - 0

-on/off 5 °C Hysteresis / 1 to 30 °C
+on/off 5°C Hysteresis / 1 to 30 °C

 2 min Min.
 ON time / 0 to 10 min

 2 min Min.
 OFF time / 0 to 10 min

-7.8 Releasing a control loop over the binary input
+7.8 Releasing a control circuit/controller over the binary input

-The release of a control loop using the binary output only becomes effective when the respective control loop is in automatic operating mode (icon \bigcirc).
-The released control loop always works in automatic mode; the deactivated control loop behaves as if it were transferred to stand-by mode.
+The release of an individual control circuit or the controller using the binary input only becomes effective when the respective control circuit is in automatic operating mode (icon $\bigcirc$ ).
+The released control circuit always works in automatic mode; the deactivated control circuit behaves as if it were transferred to stand-by mode.